-2.4.8 During DMRB Stage 1, the A9 Dualling Programme Environmental Steering Group (ESG), made up of representatives from Scottish Natural Heritage (SNH), Cairngorms National Park Authority (CNPA), Historic Environment Scotland (HES), Scottish Environment Protection Agency (SEPA), Perth and Kinross Council (P&KC) and The Highland Council (THC) was established.
-The ESG meets on a monthly basis, and has therefore been consulted on each developing stage of DMRB design and assessment, including guidance on design principles and survey requirements.
+2.4.9 During DMRB Stage 1, the A9 Dualling Programme Environmental Steering Group (ESG) was established, made up of representatives from Scottish Natural Heritage (SNH), Cairngorms National Park Authority (CNPA), Historic Environment Scotland (HES), Scottish Environment Protection Agency (SEPA), Perth and Kinross Council (PKC) and The Highland Council (THC).
+The ESG generally meets on a monthly basis and has been consulted on each developing stage of DMRB design and assessment, including guidance on design principles and survey requirements.